nguy/artview/README.md

 Note that the TkInter version is an older deprecated version of the code.

 Developed on Python 2.7.7 and 2.7.9 :: Anaconda 2.0.1 and 2.1.0

-MacOSX 10.9.4 and 10.10.2
+ARTView has been tested on:
+MacOSX 10.9.4, 10.10.2, 10.10.4
+Linux Debian (Jessie)
+Linux Red Hat (RHEL6)

 ##Contributors

+Anderson Gama

 Nick Guy (nick.guy@uwyo.edu)

+Paul Hein

 Timothy Lang

-Paul Hein

-Anderson Gama

 NOTE:: This is open source software.
 Contributions are very welcome, though this is not any of our primary project.
 In addition it needs to be stated that no responsibility is taken by the author for any adverse effects.

 ## Caveats
 There has not been extensive testing, but seems reasonably stable.
 We are always looking for feedback.

+Please contact Nick Guy at above email or preferably open an [Issue](https://github.com/nguy/artview/issues) with any problems you encounter.

+Known issues exist when using python 2.6, we are trying to track these down currently.